LouisFaure/paperfetch/README.md

 # Optional: a short text describing the researcher's current interests.
 # If provided, PaperFetch will include this text alongside the query when asking the LLM
 # to rate relevance.
 Example: "causal inference, interpretability, healthcare"
-researcher_interests = "causal inference, interpretability, healthcare"
+researcher_interests = """
+I am currently developing a VAE model for scRNASeq that enhances interpretability.
+I am interested in causal inference, health data, cancer research"""
 # Maximum number of papers to process with LLM (set to 0 to disable LLM processing entirely)
 max_papers_for_llm = 100